 Pakistan to boycott T20 World Cup match against India on February 15

-Pakistan will forfeit two points if they don’t take the field for their game against India in Colombo.
+Pakistan will forfeit two points if they don’t take the field for the game in Colombo, Sri Lanka.

-Pakistan’s cricket team has been cleared to participate in the ICC T20 World Cup 2026 but will not play its game against India, the government of Pakistan said in a statement.
+Pakistan’s cricket team has been cleared to participate in the ICC T20 World Cup 2026, but will not play its game against India, the government of Pakistan says.

-“The Pakistan cricket team shall not take the field in the match scheduled on 15th February 2026 against India,” the statement said on Sunday.
+“The Pakistan cricket team shall not take the field in the match scheduled on 15th February 2026 against India,” its statement said on Sunday.

 Recommended Storieslist of 4 items